NaderTate/Ecommerce-Store/README.md

 ## Issues that I'm aware of:

 - No payment processor added.
-  I think I've done the hard part which is building the store itself, there a dozens of tutorials on how to implement stripe, paypal, etc...
+  I think I've done the hard part which is building the store itself, there are dozens of tutorials on how to implement stripe, paypal, etc...
 - The project is split into 2 separate projects, this is not convenient as any change that I make in a schema, I'll have to make it in both projects.

   don't do this, you can check [Radio Scoop](https://github.com/NaderTate/radioscoop) where I implented both the front and admin dashboard in one project.